jrecheverria/jrecheverria.github.io/content/about.md

 Engaged to my amazing fiancée, Dog Dad to Pongo, Software Engineer, Avid Runner.

-**Enagaged**: I met the love of my life in a small mom & pop diner in Florida back in highschool.
+**Engaged**: I met the love of my life in a small mom & pop diner in Florida back in highschool.
 Since then, it has been a decade of love and counting.
 We got engaged in 2023 and are getting married in 2025!

 **Dog Dad**: My fiancee and I got our dog Pongo in the summer of 2022, it was the best decision we've ever made.